expo/expo/docs/pages/versions/v30.0.0/sdk/accelerometer.md

   }

   _slow = () => {
-    Accelerometer.setUpdateInterval(1000);// @info Request updates every 1000ms
+    Accelerometer.setUpdateInterval(1000);// @tooltip Request updates every 1000ms
   }

   _fast = () => {
-    Accelerometer.setUpdateInterval(16);// @info Request updates every 16ms, which is approximately equal to every frame at 60 frames per second
+    Accelerometer.setUpdateInterval(16);// @tooltip Request updates every 16ms, which is approximately equal to every frame at 60 frames per second
   }

-  _subscribe = () => { // @info Subscribe to events and update the component state with the new data from the Accelerometer.
+  _subscribe = () => { // @tooltip Subscribe to events and update the component state with the new data from the Accelerometer.
 We save the subscription object away so that we can remove it when the component is unmounted.
     this._subscription = Accelerometer.addListener(accelerometerData => {
       this.setState({ accelerometerData });
     });